 Staff will not offer pupils transport outside of their normal working duties, other than in an emergency or if a pupil is at risk.
-These circumstances will be recorded and reported to the headteacher and the pupil's parents.
+These circumstances will be recorded and reported to the Executive Headteacher or Head of School and the pupil's parents.